 All the images and 3D models contained in the aforementioned simulators, are based on magnetic resonance imaging (MRI) and recordings of in vivo procedures.
 In order to create realistic 3D models of internal organs, a collection of computed tomography scans and MRIs are required.
-Sampogna et al[19] describe in detail the procedure of recreating 3D reconstructions based on medical imaging.
+Sampogna et al[19] described in detail the procedure of recreating 3D reconstructions based on medical imaging.

 EVALUATION AND OUTCOME MEASURES

-When implementing an evaluation plan for assessing the efficacy of new training methodologies, usually the learning impact of the new method needs to be compared to traditional methods.
-In the selected studies there is heterogeneity in the outcome measures, which do not follow a common evaluation plan (Table 2).
+When implementing an evaluation of the efficacy of new training methodologies, usually the learning impact of the new method needs to be compared to traditional methods.
+In the selected studies there was heterogeneity in the outcome measures, which did not follow a common evaluation protocol (Table 2).

-There are some common measurements between the study of Beyer-Berjot et al[17] and Huber et al[18] such as the completion time of each task and the number of errors, but other than that, the focus of the evaluation is shifted in opposite directions.
+There are some common measurements between the study of Beyer-Berjot et al[17] and Huber et al[18] such as the completion time of each task and the number of errors, but other than that, the focus of the evaluation was shifted in opposite directions.

 The outcome measures used in the study of Beyer-Berjot et al[17] were: (1) Time taken to complete the task; (2) Time spent per hand; (3) Accuracy of the surgical procedure; (4) Depth of incisions; (5) Number of errors; (6) Number of ripped and burned vessels; and (7) Overall score of the LapSim system based on the calculation of all the components.
 Questionnaires were also administered, evaluating the degree of interaction, concentration and realism.

-In the study of Huber et al[18] different outcome measures were considered, focusing on the degree of interaction of clipping and grasping, 2-Handed maneuvers (time, no of movements, path length) in 4 tasks, medial dissection, lateral dissection, anastomosis and full large single copy.
-The fidelity and content validity are measured on a Likert scale.
+In the study of Huber et al[18], different outcome measures were considered, focusing on the degree of interaction of clipping and grasping, 2-handed maneuvers (time, number of movements, and path length) in 4 tasks, medial dissection, lateral dissection, anastomosis and full large single copy.
+The fidelity and content validity were measured on a Likert scale.

-Sampogna et al[19] administered questionnaires to measure simplicity, precision and fidelity, guidance, satisfaction, 3D reconstruction quality, VR immersiveness.
+Sampogna et al[19] developed questionnaires to measure simplicity, precision and fidelity, guidance, satisfaction, 3D reconstruction quality, VR immersiveness.

 CRITICAL REVISIT

 As mentioned before, the main advantage of using VR in surgical education is the immersiveness the technology provides.
-This advantage is exploited in full when VR is implemented with the use of HMD, as described in (Huber et al[18], Sampogna et al[19]).
-Furthermore, Huber et al[18] introduces noise cancelling headphones for increasing immersion.
+This advantage was exploited in full when VR was implemented with the use of HMD, as described by Huber et al[18], Sampogna et al[19].
+Furthermore, Huber et al[18] introduced noise cancelling headphones for increasing immersion.
 Haptic feedback is a modality often used in VR environments in order to engage the sense of touch.
-Beyer-Berjot et al[17] uses a simulator that has haptic feedback integrated.
+Beyer-Berjot et al[17] used a simulator that integrated with haptic feedback.

 The enrolment of participants of different gaming and surgical skills can prove beneficial when evaluating a VR surgical education application.
-Huber et al[18], used participants of 3 different laparoscopic experience levels, while about half of them had never played video games or had any exposure to VR.
+Huber et al[18] used participants of 3 different laparoscopic experience levels, while about half of them had never played video games or had any exposure to VR.
 Beyer-Berjot et al[17] implemented a similar design for the selection of the participants, but additionally they recruited a small number of video game players.
 The fact that the participants of these two studies had varying gaming skills, can offer a more subjective view on the usability and acceptability of the system, while the different surgical levels can assess the effectiveness of the system in terms of education.

 LIMITATIONS